ipluser/promise-interceptor/README.md

 # promise-interceptor

-An interceptor tool for Promise.
+An interceptor tool for `Promise`.

 ## Quick Start